 Use Natural Elements – Shells, Branches, Rocks, Feathers, Succulents, Flowers, Herbs, and Nests all bring nature into your home.
 Bringing nature in is a great way to ground a room and help it feel more welcoming.
 Any room feels more alive with something natural in it.

 Insert Personal Items – Add things that represent you and your family.
 Vacation souvenirs, Heirlooms, Family photos, and Monograms add personality and give your home individuality.
 Let family members help choose what special items they’d like to display.

 Add Color – You can easily bring color into a neutral room through accessories.
 Choose one or two favorite colors to carry from room to room within your home.
 This can help your home flow well even if you have a different main color in each room.

-Pin it for later: Accessorizing Home
+Pin it for later: Accessorizing Your Home